-Prior to 2009, neutrino interaction models assumed that neutrinos, when encountering a nuclear target, interact a single nucleon.
-The initial state of the nucleon was characterized by a binding energy and Fermi momentum, which were drawn from either a Fermi gas [2, 3] or a more specialized spectral function treatment [4].
+Prior to 2009, neutrino interaction models assumed that neutrinos, when encountering a nuclear target, interact with a single nucleon.
+The initial state of the nucleon was characterized by a binding energy and Fermi momentum, which were drawn from either a Fermi gas [5, 6] or a more specialized spectral function treatment [7].
 In this paradigm, all the remaining dynamics of charge-current quasi-elastic (CCQE) interactions, in which the target neutron is converted into an outgoing proton, are encapsulated in a set of three vector and three axial-vector form factors.
 Most of these form factors are tightly constrained from external electron and pion scattering experiments (for a detailed discussion, see Ref.
-[10]).
+[8]).
 The largest remaining uncertainty is on the axial vector form factor, which is assumed to take a dipole form,

-$$F_A(Q^2) = \frac{F_A(0)}{(1 + \frac{Q^2}{M_A^2})^2}.
-(1)$$
+$$F_A(Q^2) = \frac{F_A(0)}{(1 + \frac{Q^2}{M_A^2})^2}.$$ (1)

-The parameter $F_A(0)$ is precisely known from nuclear beta decay, which leaves $M_A$ as the remaining uncertain parameter.
-Modifying $M_A$ simultaneously alters both the overall CCQE cross section and the shape of the $Q^2$ distribution.
+The parameter $F_A(0)$ is precisely known from nuclear beta decay, which leaves M_A as the remaining uncertain parameter.
+Modifying M_A simultaneously alters both the overall CCQE cross section and the shape of the Q^2 distribution.

-In 2009, the first comparison of MiniBooNE CCQElike data at neutrino energies around 1 GeV and NO-MAD data at higher energies was released.
-A reproduction of that comparison is shown in Figure I A. The Mini-BooNE data are consistent with an $M_A$ value of 1.35 GeV (an additional empirical parameter, $\kappa$ is consistent with no modification at 1 $\sigma$ ), while the NOMAD data prefer an $M_A$ of 1.03 GeV.
-This discrepancy is currently unexplained by neutrino-nucleus interaction models and is an outstanding experimental question that can be addressed by NuPRISM (see Section II K 2).
+In 2009, the first comparison of MiniBooNE CCQE-like data at neutrino energies around 1 GeV and NOMAD data at higher energies was released [9].
+A reproduction of that comparison is shown in Figure IIA.
+The MiniBooNE data are consistent with an M_A value of 1.35 GeV (an additional empirical parameter, κ is consistent with no modification at 1 σ), while the NOMAD data prefer an M_A of 1.03 GeV.
+This discrepancy is currently unexplained by neutrino-nucleus interaction models and is an outstanding experimental question that can be addressed by NuPRISM (see Section III L 2).

-Later in 2009, the Marteau [5] formalism for the treatment of neutrino scattering on nucleon pairs in nuclei was resurrected by Martini et al. [6-8] to explain the higher event rate and muon kinematic distributions observed by MiniBooNE.
+Later in 2009, the Marteau [10] formalism for the treatment of neutrino scattering on nucleon pairs in nuclei was resurrected by Martini et al. [11-13] to explain the higher event rate and muon kinematic distributions observed by MiniBooNE.
 If this explanation of the MiniBooNE event excess were correct, it would imply that neutrino energy reconstruction for all previous neutrino experiments on nuclei at the GeV scale could have significant biases for 20-30% of CCQE-like events.
-In the past few years, the models of Martini et al. and Nieves et al. [9] have begun to incorporate these effects, but such calculations are very difficult and the predictions of just these two models produce significantly different results when applied to T2K oscillation analyses [1].
+In the past few years, the models of Martini et al. and Nieves et al. [14] have begun to incorporate these effects, but such calculations are very difficult and the predictions of just these two models produce significantly different results when applied to T2K oscillation analyses [4].